Parents as Partners 2020-2021

 Erma Anderson is a former high school physics and mathematics teacher and Albert Einstein Distinguished Fellow in the US Senate.
 She was a Senior Program Officer with the National Research Council assisting in the development of the National Science Education Standards and a Christa McAuliffe Fellow with the National Foundation for the Improvement of Education.

 She has worked with the National Science Teachers Association on several projects including the Mentoring Initiative e-Mentoring for Student Success (eMSS), development of sciLINKS (www.sciLINKS.org), and Project Manager of Scope, Sequence and Coordination of Secondary School Science.

-Fees quoted are per school, and include unlimited parent and educator attendance for ALL 8 webinars.
+Fees quoted are per semester per school, and include unlimited parent and educator attendance for all 8 webinars.

 All fees quoted are in US Dollars (USD).